-Anyone who’s been on one can tell you that the waitlist can be a frustrating place to be!
+Anyone who’s been on an admission waitlist can tell you that it’s a frustrating place to be!
 On the other hand, the fact that the committee has waitlisted you shows that you’re very close to the top of their admit list.

-The short answer is: not very much, other than be patient.
-But there are some important things to consider and be aware of.
+There are some important things to consider and be aware of.

-If you definitely want to stay on the waitlist, look carefully at the correspondence you received from the program and see whether there’s anything you need to do or to let them know: do you need to confirm you want to remain on the waitlist?
+If you definitely want to stay on the waitlist, look carefully at the correspondence you received from the program and see whether there’s anything you need to do or to let them know.
+For example, do you need to confirm that you want to remain on the waitlist?
 If so, you can take that as an opportunity to briefly affirm your interest in their program.
-Most PhD programs aren’t interested in having a lot of contact from you, and you don’t want to turn them off—so don’t send them unsolicited materials.
-(Conversely, if they ask for updates, by all means supply them!)
+Most PhD programs aren’t interested in having a lot of contact from you, and you don’t want to turn them off by being overly chatty, so don’t send them unasked-for materials.
+(Conversely, if they ask for updates, be sure that you supply them!)

 The PhD Notification Timeline

 Many schools will rank candidates below their “admit” list, but not send a notification unless a space opens up – in other words, you might not hear anything at all from the school until they determine, in April, whether they have space for you.
 (Talk about frustrating!)
 Schools that do this will send their final rejection notifications in April, too.

 If you’re on the waitlist and you haven’t heard anything as April 15 approaches, you can consider contacting the admissions chair to ask what your rank is on the waitlist – that will give you a clearer picture of whether you have a realistic chance.

 Financial Implications of the PhD waitlist

 Third, consider whether there would be any financial aid/funding implications to being admitted to a program late (if you do decide to remain on the waitlist and are admitted).
-Some programs may have distributed all of their fellowship funds early, to students at the top of their list.
+Some programs may have distributed all of their fellowship funds early to students at the top of their list.